Victoria Luengo: Career beginnings

 She made her television debut as a background actress in Rumors (2006), later obtaining larger television roles in Hospital Central and La pecera de Eva.
+(Note: Since meeting in 2010 during the shooting of the latter series, she has been a close acquaintance of fellow actress Susana Abaitua.)
 In 2013, she joined the theatrical cast of Una historia catalana, a play staged at the National Theatre of Catalonia.

-She starred as lead character in the French TV movie Carmen (2011), directed by Jacques Malaterre, also appearing in films such as La Trinca: la biografía no autorizada (2011), Born (2014; for which she won a Best Actress Award at the 2015 New York City International Film Festival), Barcelona, noche de invierno (2015), The Laws of Thermodynamics (2018) and I'm Being Me (2020).
+She starred as lead character in the French TV movie Carmen (2011), directed by Jacques Malaterre, also appearing in films such as La Trinca: la biografía no autorizada (2011), Born (2014; for which she won a Best Actress Award at the 2015 New York City International Film Festival), Barcelona Christmas Night (2015), The Laws of Thermodynamics (2018) and I'm Being Me (2020).

 Breakthrough and consolidation

 She had a breakout performance in the television series Riot Police, aired in 2020 on Movistar+.
 She portrayed Laia Urquijo, an Internal Affairs police officer who must investigate the potential misbehaviour committed by a squad of riot police officers during an eviction.

 On 31 August 2023, Luengo debuted with the single-role of Tessa in monologue play Prima Facie at Madrid's Teatros del Canal, clinching an Actors and Actresses Union Award and a Talía Award for the role.
 During an interview to Cadena SER, she expressed her preference to be known to the public by her real name, Victoria, rather than Vicky, which she adopted in her early career because she felt back then that Victoria was a name for an old person.